Integrate MATLAB with External Programming Languages and Systems

 MATLAB® provides a flexible, two-way integration with other programming languages, allowing you to reuse legacy code.
 For a list of programming languages and the supported versions, see MATLAB Supported Interfaces to Other Languages.

 Call C/C++ Code from MATLAB

 MATLAB provides these features to help you integrate C/C++ algorithms into your MATLAB applications.

 A C/C++ shared library interface is a collection of functions dynamically loaded by an application at run time.
 Using a shared library has the advantage of packaging multiple library functions into one interface.
 In addition, MATLAB manages data type conversions.

-Call C++ Library Functions - To call functions in a C++ shared
+Call C++ Library Functions - To call functions in a C++ shared library, use the

 Whenever possible, choose the C++ interface over the C-only interface.
 For information about C++ support, see these limitations.